CkCreative/elevatika/content/blog/is-python-django-right-for-your-business.md

 thumbnail: "/assets/python.jpg"
 title: Is Python and Django Right for Your Business?
 description: >-
     To Django or not?
-In this short article, I try to explain more about the benefits of Python to your business.
+In this short article, I try to highlight more on the benefits of Python to your business.
 It gives your business more than a fighting chance; a future.
 author: Mike CK
 categories:
   - Guides